 Ever heard of kimchi?
-It’s a very nourishing and traditional fermented dish made with vegetables.
+It’s a very flavorful, healthy, fermented dish made with vegetables.
 Here’s a bit about the benefits of fermented foods, as well as an easy kimchi recipe.

 What are Fermented Foods?

 Fermentation is an age-old culinary art experiencing a rebirth.
 Explore how to make delicious, healthy, nutrient- dense delicious foods through preservation.

 In fermented foods, such as sauerkraut and kimchi, there are large amounts of enzymes that greatly aid the process of digestion.
 Our ancestors traditionally fermented their pickles, ketchups, and other vegetable products.
 These condiments, when served with cooked food, provided digestive enzymes to help the body assimilate them.

 I learned about fermentation and nutrition over the years by studying it on my own.
 When I came across Sally Fallon (Morell)’s book, “Nourishing Traditions,” things really fell into place.
 She is fantastic about telling you what the different vitamins, fats, enzymes, etc. do in the body.
 Then, she describes—in over 600 pages—how to cook everything.
 For example, she says about enzymes…

 “An important branch of twentieth-century nutritional research, running parallel to and equal in significance to the discovery of vitamins and minerals, has been the discovery of enzymes and their function.
 Enzymes are complex proteins that act as catalysts in almost every biochemical process that takes place in the body.”

 What is Kimchi?